 Gowlland Tod Provincial Park, encompasses nearly the entire east side of Saanich Inlet, stretching from Goldstream to Brentwood Bay and the world-famous Butchart Gardens.
 The Gowlland Range is a particularly rich area of biodiversity, with more than 150 individual animal and plant species identified and the protected area preserves a rare, dry coastal Douglas fir habitat that features grassy meadows, rocky knolls and old-growth forest.

-Please contact us if you are interested in a private couple or group walk, or with any otherquestions that you may have about forest therapy or our offerings.
-Perhaps subscribe to our newsletter to keep up to date on our guided walks and interesting information about the practice of forest therapy!
+Please contact me if you are interested in a private group walk, or with any otherquestions that you may have about forest therapy or our offerings.
+Perhaps subscribe to my newsletter to keep up to date on our guided walks and interesting information about the practice of forest therapy!

 "The experience was unbelievably rich and deep.
 I easily dropped deeply into presence and maintained that state throughout.
 So life affirming.
 The guide Kelly was so kind and steady and fully embodied the love and appreciation of nature and our connectedness."